cloudshare/cloudshare-py-sdk/javascript/cs-sdk/README.md

 `status` is the HTTP response status, if not in the 200's range an error occured, if the status is 204 `content` is null.
 Otherwise `content` holds the actual response in form of an Object or an Array.

 Example Usage
 -------------
 #### An example html
 You can take a look at `driver/index.html` for a kind of "hello world" example.
 To run it do the following:

 1. `npm install`
-2. `node make bundle && node make server`
+2. `node run server`
-3. Make sure you set your API ID and API key in the global vars: `API_ID` and `API_KEY`.
+3. Make sure you set your API ID and API key in the global vars: `API_ID` and `API_KEY` in `driver/index.html`.
-3. Navigate to localhost:8081 and open the browser's javascript console.
+3. Navigate to `localhost:8080/driver/index.html` and open the browser's javascript console.

 #### List your environments
 ```